 3. Sri Krishna Temple

 One the most famous Krishna temples in Thrissur city is Sri Krishna Temple in Guruvayur.
 The temple is locally referred to as Bhuloka Vaikunta which means the “Holy Abode of Vishnu on Earth”.
+One of the oldest temples near Thrissur, it is supposed to be 5000 years old.
+Count this one in the list of best places to visit in Kerala in July.

 Location: Guruvayur Devaswom, East Nada, Guruvayur